anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 <img src = "Useful Functions/-log(x).png"></br></br>
 </br> -log(1-x): </br></br>
 <img src = "Useful Functions/-log(1-x).png"></br></br>
+Observe the function -log(y_hat), the closer y_hat to 1, the lower the error, and closer y_hat to 0, the higher the error.
+This happens when the model is producing correct prediction.
+Similarly, in the function -log(1-y_hat), the closer y_hat to 1, the higher the error, and closer y_hat to 0, the lower the error.
+This happens when the model is producing incorrect prediction.</br></br>

+By having a cost function as an objective for the optimization, we can apply various optimization technique on the function to minimize the cost, thus improving the model's performance.

 </br></br></br></br>
 <img src = "Useful Functions/8.
 Backprop1.png"></br></br></br></br>